Welcome to the resources for families page. This page was developed BY PATIENTS AND FAMILIES, FOR PATIENTS AND FAMILIES.

 - Some people use ice to numb the area.
 Just make sure that you are not doing this over small veins, as ice can actually constrict a vein and make it more difficult to give blood.

-My child does not want to take meds, an ideas?
+My child does not want to take medications.
+Any ideas?

-- If old enough, can try transitioning meds to pill form.
-You can then crush the pills and give with a bit of applesauce, pudding, etc.
+- If old enough, you can try transitioning medications to pill form.
+You can then crush the pills and give with a bit of applesauce or pudding.

 - Ask a pharmacist!
 Pharmacists are a tremendous resource